-‘I knew this was not a good career choice,’ says artist Wayne Thiebaud in his sun-drenched California studio.
-‘Most of the painters I knew were just barely able to survive and had other jobs,’ he continues.
+‘I knew this was not a good career choice,’ admits Wayne Thiebaud in his sun-drenched California studio.
+‘Most of the painters I knew were just barely able to survive and had other jobs,’ continues the artist who will celebrate his 100th birthday on 15 November.
 ‘But I don’t believe in the idea of success; when we surrender ourselves to that, I think we’ve lost something special.’

 In spite, or perhaps because of this logic, Thiebaud is an immensely successful artist.
 ‘I was lucky,’ he reasons.
 When he decided to paint, he recalls asking himself, ‘How do I do this?’ — realising that the answer was, ‘with extreme difficulty’.
 As an artist, he says, ‘you probably won't be able to make a living, but you can make a life.’

-Thiebaud considers paintings ‘alternate universes’ — his own abstractions inspired by syncopation in music.
+Thiebaud considers paintings ‘alternate universes’, with his own abstractions being inspired by syncopation in music.
 ‘Sometimes I'm successful.
 Sometimes I fail,’ he reflects.
 ‘I'm not showing off.
 My work is about human things.’

+As such, a complex mixture of memory, desire and longing figure in his paintings.
 ‘I love it when people smile at my work.
-It’s for pleasure really,’ Thiebaud concludes.
+It’s for pleasure really,’ he says.
 ‘It would be nice if you could feel you’re creating some works that are worth looking at, uniquely.
 That’s an audacious quest, but a great one.’